Unbeknownst to many, there are two different Norths:

 The Challenge for Your Business:

 Set plans that are in alignment with the culture and mission, and learn how to drive the vehicle that will take you there.
+If you need help doing this, consider working with a business coach.

 Why is This a Challenge?